erkus-circus/StarPlus/readMe.md

     var exampleFloat: float = 3.1415;

-Floats can be created bym just adding a '.0' to any number.
+Floats can be created by just adding a '.0' to any number.
 Using the fprint command, they can be printed to the terminal as a string.

 ### Booleans
 _Functionality in progress_, use 1 and 0 for now.
 Cast as integers.